wrengit/Recipe-Book/README.md

 # Recipe Book

 An online recipe book where users can find, upload, edit and delete recipes.
-Backend made with python & flask.
+Made with flask.

 ![App on multiple screens](multiscreen.jpg)